Aryalexa/42-b2bRoot/Subject.md

 ## **Evaluation**
+☢️ At the start of every evaluation, the `signature.txt` file and the .vdi file will be compare to check if the state of your VM is the same as at the time of submitting.
+-> 2 options: create a snapshot and roll back each time or just clone the hole thing VM 3 times.

-During evaluation
+⚠️ During evaluation
+- What are VMs?
+What are they used for? how do they work?
 - Change the hostname of the VM
+- Passwords should comply with the password policies.
 - Create a new user to use with SSH
 - Create a new user and assign them to a group
-- Answer questions about the OS selected and basic understanding of all tools used (aptitude vs apt, SELinux, AppArmor)
+- Answer questions about the OS selected (Debian vs Rocky), and basic understanding of all tools used (aptitude vs apt, SELinux, AppArmor)
 - The script may be interrupted (see `cron`)

-(!)⚠️☢️ - Después de preparar tus *archivos de configuración*, deberás cambiar la contraseña de todas las cuentas presentes en la máquina virtual, root incluida.